VITAMIN A DONATION

 Xerophthalmia is a progressive corneal eye disease caused by vitamin A deficiency that can develop into blindness.
 It is a leading cause of blindness in children.

-We are pleased to report that a second follow up grant of Vitamin A supplements for 2016 was awarded to supplement the children below age 5 in the clinics of Matabeleland North to prevent Vitamin A deficiency.
+We are pleased to report that a second follow up grant of Vitamin A supplements was awarded to supplement the children below age 5 in the clinics of Matabeleland North to prevent Vitamin A deficiency.
 Vitamin Angels donated 18,500 doses of 100,000 IU vitamin A for children 6-11 months (enough for 18,500 children) and 18,500 doses of 200,000 IU vitamin A for children 12-59 months (enough for 9250 children).
 Almost 28,000 children have again benefited from this generous donation!
 Just two doses are needed per child each year to prevent and treat a deficiency.
 This donation will not only help prevent xerophthalmia, but reverse the disease, given early enough, in children currently affected by it.